 To answer that question, I’d like to direct you to a case in point wherein NASA conducted a study in which one of their goals was to learn which plants worked best to remove toxins from the air in a closed environment.
 Because NASA has such a highly vested interest in finding answers to these questions for use in their manned spacecraft and stations, I tend to trust their conclusions.

 In 1989, NASA environmental scientist B.C.
 “Bill” Wolverton published a report that looked towards the future of energy-efficient buildings and addressed the need for a way to remove pollutants from indoor air without increasing ventilation with outdoor air.
 (This stemmed from the need to address the lack of fresh air exchange in space stations.)
 His solution was to add a significant amount of houseplants to the indoor area, stating in his report that “plants can play a major role in removal of organic chemicals from indoor air” (Wolverton, 1989).

 Top Recommended House Plants

-As a result, I’ve included two lists below.
+For clarity of use, I’ve included two lists below.
 One is for plants that are found to filter formaldehyde effectively and the next list is for plants that filter benzine effectively.
 I’ve also included images so that you can readily identify them when you go shopping for plants.
-Additionally, these are not the only toxins removed by these plant so if you want to know more specifics I recommend that you refer to the study listed in the quote above or do an online search for the specific house plant that you have in mind.
+Additionally, these are not the only toxins removed by these plants so if you want to know more specifics I recommend that you refer to the study listed in the quote above or do an online search for the specific house plant that you have in mind.